forwardemail/forwardemail.net/app/views/faq/index-ja.md

        Tip:
      </strong>
      <span>
-       If you are confused as to how to import into Thunderbird, then you can refer to official instructions at <a class="alert-link" href="https://kb.mozillazine.org/Importing_folders">https://kb.mozillazine.org/Importing_folders</a> and <a class="alert-link" href="https://github.com/thunderbird/import-export-tools-ng/wiki">https://github.com/thunderbird/import-export-tools-ng/wiki</a>.
+       If you are confused as to how to import into Betterbird, then you can refer to official instructions at <a class="alert-link" href="https://kb.mozillazine.org/Importing_folders">https://kb.mozillazine.org/Importing_folders</a> and <a class="alert-link" href="https://github.com/thunderbird/import-export-tools-ng/wiki">https://github.com/thunderbird/import-export-tools-ng/wiki</a>.
      </span>
    </div>